-Contents:
+Contents

 - 1. Introduction

-- 2. Your Responsibilities
+- 2. Your responsibilities

 - 3. About abuse

-- 4. Employment Processes
+- 4. Employment processes

-- 5. Working Safely
+- 5. Working safely

 - 6. Volunteers

 - 7. Work experience and placements

-- 8. Dealing with Allegations
+- 8. If you suspect abuse or mistreatment

-- 9. If you suspect abuse
+- 9. If you have concerns about colleagues

-- 10. If you have concerns about a colleague
+- 10. Making and dealing with allegations

 The Discovery Team Leader, Graham Peake, is the Safeguarding Lead for the Authority and is the first point of contact in relation to incidents and issues.
-In his absence, contact either the Ranger Service Manager, Libby Taylor, or the Chief Executive Tegryn Jones.
+In his absence, contact either the Ranger Service Manager, Libby Taylor, or the Chief Executive, Tegryn Jones.